-72. The Company is facing some challenges on raw material availability mainly due to working capital constraints.
+- The Company is facing some challenges on raw material availability mainly due to working capital constraints.
 The current supplier arrangement and fund availability ensures material availability sufficient to cater only to the plants at Tanuku and Patalganga which being USFDA & EUGMP approved facilities, fetch better realisation of API produced.
 Hence, the Company has shut the operations at Tarapur plant.
 However, the Company is maintaining facilities to keep it ready for restart once material availability is re-established.
-Management is exploring various business opportunities so as to commence operations at Tarapur plant.
+Management is exploring various business opportunities for productive use of Tarapur plant. - 71.
+Previous year's figures have been re-grouped / re-classified wherever necessary, to confirm to current year's classification